JelixLi/Tetris/README.md

 Took 96265 microseconds
 ```
 # Overall Evaluation
 Tetris is built upon a customized version of Openfaas tailored specifically for inference.
-And as it's hard to run a compelete 8-node cluster experiment, we provided a simple guide below to run a quick single-node evalution.
+And as it's hard to run a compelete 8-node cluster experiment, we provided a simple guide below to run a quick single-node evaluation.

 ## Build faas-cli
 faas-cli is a command tool for deploying functions.
 And the instructions for building faas-cli is available [here](https://github.com/JelixLi/Tetris/tree/main/openfaas/faas-cli#readme).
 And for simplicity, we also provided an already compiled version